steadramon/ESPGeiger/README.md

 ### Serial counter

 By default `GEIGER_RXPIN` is set to GPIO13.
 This is the pin on the ESP you need to connect the Geiger counter serial TX pin to.
 Don't forget to have a common ground, as well!

-`GEIGER_TXPIN` is not in use presently for communication to the Geiger Counter.
+The `GEIGER_TXPIN` is not currently in use for communication to the Geiger Counter.

 ### Test/Emulation mode counter